SSC CHSL · Tier 2 Skill Test · English medium

 Speed ramp

-• 10-minute daily session, capital and punctuation included
+• Capital and punctuation included from day one

 • Ignore errors during the drill; review after